squidfunk/mkdocs-material/docs/setup/setting-up-site-analytics.md

     Besides page views and events, [site search] can be tracked to better understand how people use your documentation and what they expect to find.
-    In order to enable site search tracking, the following steps are required:
+    In order to enable site search tracking, the following steps are required for Universal Analytics (UA-XXXXXXXX-X) properties:

     1. Go to your Google Analytics __admin settings__
     2. Select the property for the respective tracking code